DisnakeDev/disnake/docs/api.rst

         When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`Member` or :class:`User` who had their message deleted.
+        If the user is not found then it is a :class:`Object` with the user's ID.

         When this is the action, the type of :attr:`~AuditLogEntry.extra` is set to an unspecified proxy object with two attributes: